drio/tsmetrics/README.md

 ```

 That runs tsmetrics as a service in your tailnet (you can run it outside your tailnet with: `--regular-server`).
+You will see tailscale requesting a login.
+Alternatively you can provide an auth key by setting the `TS_AUTHKEY`
+env var.
 The tool gets log and API data every 240 secs and updates
 a few prometheus metrics (we will add more metrics in the future):

 ```txt